krynens/geelong_scraper/README.md

-This is a scraper that collects planning applications from Maribyrnong City Council
+This is a Ruby that collects planning applications from Geelong City Council